krutartha/js-image-classifier/README.md

 # js-image-classifier
-An instrument classifier using tensorflow
+An instrument image classifier using tensorflow

 Current Classes:
 1) Guitar